 Archibald Fountain in Hyde Park

 There is a coffee shop just behind the St. James station but I would not suggest getting your morning coffee there.

-Instead, if you’re in need of a coffee fix and/or something to eat, I would hold out until The Hyde Park Barracks Cafe .
-It’s not far and serves breakfast until 11:30am, closes at 3pm.
-Open M-F.
+Instead, if you’re in need of a coffee fix and/or something to eat, I would hold out until The Hyde Park Barracks Bakehouse .
+It’s not far and and is open between 10am to 4pm most days.

-There is also The Mint Cafe , just past the barracks that serves lunch 11-3pm if you are looking for something a step up from the Hyde Park Barracks Cafe.
+There is also the No.10 Bistro , located in The Mint on Macquarie Street, just past the barracks that serves lunch 11:30am – 3pm if you are looking for something a step up from the Hyde Park Barracks Bakehouse.

 On your way to the fountain check out the large public chess set.
 There is usually a game going on with a few people watching.

-The Archibald Fountain was erected in 1932 as a gift to Sydney from J F Archibald.
+The Archibald Memorial Fountain was erected in 1932 as a gift to Sydney from J F Archibald.

 It was sculpted by Francois Sicard to commemorate the association between Australia and France in World War I.

 A bronze Apollo is surrounded by other mythical figures.
 Horses’ heads, dolphins and tortoises vigorously spray jets of water.